TSavo/AutoMarket/docs/CLEANUP_SUMMARY.md

 # Documentation Cleanup Summary

-This document summarizes the documentation cleanup performed on the AutoMarket project to align documentation with the actual codebase.
+This document summarizes the documentation cleanup performed on the Prizm project to align documentation with the actual codebase.

 ## Changes Made